idibidiart/graffalo/README.md

 // Use this service in your application at the /todos endpoint app.use('/todos', myService);
 ```

-The key innovation in combining GraphQL with Features is about having composable, data-oriented services that have a uniform CRUD interface plus a Query DSL that is adapted for various backends (SQL, NoSQL, APIs, etc), where every table or collection in db is mapped to a service (as well as the possibility for each service to have its own database to remain decoupled) with GraphQL providing the application-level, expressive interface on top of that.
+The key innovation in combining GraphQL with Features is about having composable, data-oriented services that have a uniform CRUD interface plus a Query DSL that is adapted for various backends (SQL, NoSQL, APIs, etc), where every table or collection in db is mapped to a service with GraphQL providing the application-level, expressive interface on top of that.
 This means that service composition replaces relational joins.
 For example, if we want to get all comments for a given post, we would not associate the posts table with the comments table (as that would violate the clean, maintainable pattern of having separate, decoupled services) and instead we would call the find(...)
 API on the comments service passing in the post id.
 We can also delete every comment that belongs to a given user using the same inter-service composition defined in the GraphQL resolvers, by calling the remove() API on the comments service passing in the user id.

 Feathers will also hook into the mutative methods (create, update, patch, remove) and send events to listening clients when they successfully return.
 An application then can be made real-time just by listening to those events (with filtering rules on server side) and updating itself with the new data.
 It's important to note that backend services should not consume mutation events from Feathers services.
 The mutation events are meant for clients to update their state, not for other services to consume and opaquely mutate app state.
 If you want something to happen in an external system you should use Feathers after-hooks.
 If you want something to happen to Feathers connected data store after a given successful mutation then listen to the mutation event in the client that originated the mutation and create another mutation via GraphQL.